d1k0b3o/dikosec/README.md

 # Hi there 👋

 # I'm Diko
-- I'm study at National Institute of Technology, Ibaraki College
+- I’ve graduated National Institute of Technology, Ibaraki College Advanced Course.
+- I’m studying at Nara Institute of Science and Technology (NAIST).
 - I interested in Cryptography ( especially FHE )
 - I attended a Securty Camp 2020 and learned about TFHE